-Attributes shows characteristics of a feature; any additional information that are associated with each vector feature such as land cover class or area or administrative division.
+Attributes shows characteristics of a feature; any additional information that is associated with each vector features such as land cover class or area or administrative division.
 So every field (column) in an attribute table refers to the attributes.
-Rasters consists on only of a cell value associated with that pixel.
+Rasters consist only of a cell value associated with that pixel.

-Layer Files (layer_name.lyr) saves all of the symbolization (colors, symbols etc) and labelling that you have defined for that layer.
+Layer Files (layer_name.lyr) saves all of the symbolization (colors, symbols, etc) and labeling that you have defined for that layer.
 Layer files do not contain the actual datasets.

-Basic Geoprocessing and Spatial Analysis
+1.7 Basic Geoprocessing and Spatial Analysis

-1.1.6 Getting Familiar with ArcMAP
+1.7.1 Getting Familiar with ArcMap

 - Start ArcMap by double-clicking on the ArcMap icon on your desktop .
-If an icon is not present, you can use the Start Menu: Programs > ArcGIS > ArcMap. - You can specify, whether or not to start with a new empty map, a template or an existing map
+If an icon is not present, you can use the Start Menu: Programs > ArcGIS > ArcMap. - You can specify whether or not to start with a new empty map, a template or an existing map